 Travelling by Coach

 There are a large number of bus services which stop in the vicinity of The British Museum.
-Visit National Holidays if you want to travel by coach to London.
+Visit National Express if you want to travel by coach to London.